 In 30 seconds…

-Your morning wood – the erection you have as you wake – is actually the last of a series of nocturnal salutes.
-It’s really a bit of a misnomer.
+Your morning wood – the erection you have as you wake – is actually the last in a series of nocturnal salutes.
+In reality, it’s a bit of a misnomer for a boner that happens several times while you sleep.

 But why do guys get morning wood?
-Whilst we know it happens during REM sleep, science isn’t agreed on what exactly is the cause.
+While we know that it happens during REM sleep, science hasn’t agreed on what exactly is the cause.
 Most likely, it’s a combination of hormone changes, your brain relaxing, and accidental physical stimulation.

 What is Morning Wood?